debashisbiswas/bboard-proxy/README.md

-# Clarinet Pages Reader
+# Clarinet BBoard Reader

-A webpage for viewing data from [https://test.woodwind.org/clarinet/BBoard/](The Clarinet Pages).
+A webpage for viewing data from [https://test.woodwind.org/clarinet/BBoard/](The Clarinet BBoard).
 The primary goal of this project is offer a more comfortable reading experience on mobile devices.

 ## Developing